WPCD-Workflows/documentation/source/old/world/public/xml/itm.rst

-ITM
+EU-IM
 ===

-Public ITM pages
+Public EU-IM pages
 ----------------

 To access the
-public ITM pages
+public EU-IM pages
-, an ITM password is needed.
+, an EU-IM password is needed.